Cruise ship changes course after US judge orders seizure | Business

 Cruise ship changes course after US judge orders seizure

-A cruise ship that was supposed to dock in Miami sailed to the Bahamas instead after a U.S. judge granted an order to seize the vessel as part of a lawsuit over unpaid fuel.Cruise trackers show Crystal Symphony currently docked in the Bahamian island of Bimini.Passengers told news outlets that theyll be taken by ferry to a South Florida port Sunday.
+A cruise ship that was supposed to dock in Miami has instead sailed to the Bahamas, after a US judge granted an order to seize the vessel as part of a lawsuit over millions of dollars in unpaid fuel.Cruise trackers show Crystal Symphony currently docked in the Bahamian island of Bimini.We all feel we were abducted by luxurious pirates passenger Stephen Heard Fales posted on Facebook.Some passengers were taken by ferry to Port Everglades in Fort Lauderdale on Sunday.

 - Country: